neoforged/.github/primers/26.2/index.md

         - `spawnMob` - Creates a builder for spawning some mob at the given position.
     - `GameTestMobBuilder` - A builder that creates a mock mob for a test.

-### Peer to Peer

-Vanilla has now introduced a Peer-to-Peer (P2P) system, allowing users to open singleplayer worlds to online multiplayer.
-Players can only join other singleplayer worlds if they are "friends" with that player, where a friend is someone on your Xbox friends list.

-- `net.minecraft.SharedConstants`
+### Xbox Friend List

+Vanilla has now integrated the Xbox friend list into the game, allowing users to send requests and view other's status while in-game.

-    - `DEBUG_CHAT_FRIENDS_ONLY` - Sets that chat messages can only be exchanged with friends.
+- `net.minecraft.SharedConstants#DEBUG_CHAT_FRIENDS_ONLY` - Sets that chat messages can only be exchanged with friends.
-    - `DEBUG_NATIVE_WEBRTC_LOGS` - Sets that web real time communication logs should be written to a logger output.
 - `net.minecraft.client`
     - `Minecraft`
-        - `p2pManager` - Returns the peer-to-peer manager.
-        - `setPendingConnection` - Sets the connection to the server currently pending.
         - `friendsEnabled` - If the friends feature is enabled.
         - `allowFriendRequests` - Can the user accept friend invites.
         - `allowChatOnlyWithFriend` - Is the user only allowed to chat with friends.
         - `isFriendOnlyRestricted` - If the user cannot send or receive messages from the player is not on the friends list.
     - `Options`
-        - `skipFriendsListPromo` - Whether the friends list should not be promoted.
         - `keyFriends` - The key that opens the friends list.
         - `inGameNotification` - Whether the user can receive notifications from their friends in-game.
         - `sharePresence` - What information is broadcast to friends who are also online.